Try The Experience 🎮

 Financial & Legal Literacy for Teens and Young Adults

-De Jure Dollar$ brings the foundations of money management, investing, and entrepreneurship to life for young people.
-Through interactive lessons, gamified challenges, and practical tools, students learn how to budget, save, build credit, generate passive income, and explore business opportunities, all while understanding their legal rights and protections.
+The Legacy Program brings the foundations of money management, investing, and entrepreneurship to life for young people.
+Through interactive lessons, gamified challenges, incentive-based learning, and practical tools, students learn how to budget, save, build credit, generate passive income, and explore business opportunities, all while understanding their legal rights and protections.

-It’s a financial literacy roadmap to financial freedom, confidence, and a legacy they can be proud of.
+It’s a roadmap to financial freedom, confidence, and a legacy they can be proud of.
 Let your student start building their skills today and take control of their future.